codership/documentation/galeracluster/source/faq.rst

 ============================
 .. _`kb-faq`:

-This page lists a number of frequently asked questions on Galera Cluster and other related matters.
+This page lists several frequently asked questions on Galera Cluster and related matters.
 They include questions you might have before deciding to use Galera.
 There are some questions on how to install and migrate to Galera, as well as how to get assistance and learn about Galera.

+The questions are grouped by a few categories:

+- :ref:`faq-general-questions`
+- :ref:`faq-learing-questions`
+- :ref:`faq-assistance-questions`
+- :ref:`faq-installation-migration-questions`
+- :ref:`faq-usage-questions`
+- :ref:`faq-potential-problem-questions`
+- :ref:`faq-trivial-questions`

+Just below each question is further categorization of the question: the minimum experience level of the person who might be interested |---| if you're new to database clusters, you might want to skip the Intermediate ones; and the type of person who might be interested in such a question (e.g., DBAs, business managers).

+.. _`faq-general-questions`:

 -----------------------------------------------
 General Questions
 -----------------------------------------------

+.. _`faq-what-is-galera-cluster`:
 .. rubric:: What is Galera Cluster?

-.. _`faq-what-is-galera-cluster`:
+.. rst-class:: list-stats

+   Level: Intermediate; Interested: DBAs; Category: General

 .. rst-class:: list-abstract

    Galera Cluster is a write-set replication service provider in the form of the *dlopenable* library.
 It provides synchronous replication and supports multi-master replication.
 Galera Cluster is capable of unconstrained parallel applying (i.e., "parallel replication"), multicast replication and automatic node provisioning.

    The primary focus of Galera Cluster is data consistency.
 Transactions are either applied to every node or not at all.
-Galera Cluster is not a cluster manager, a load balancer or a cluster monitor.
+Galera Cluster is not a cluster manager, a load balancer, or a cluster monitor.
 What it does is keep databases synchronized, provided they were properly configured and synchronized in the beginning.

+.. _`faq-why-galera-over-standard-replication`:
 .. rubric:: Why use Galera Cluster instead of Basic MySQL Replication?

-.. _`faq-why-galera-over-standard-replication`:
+.. rst-class:: list-stats

+   Level: Newcomer; Interested: DBAs, Business Managers; Category: General

 .. rst-class:: list-abstract